ana-tam/conservation-graphs/README.md

 ### Versions & Plugins

 The PhD project ran from 2018 - 2022.
 During this time, the [Neo4j](https://neo4j.com/) platform was used and incrementally upgraded as new versions were released.
-All Cypher code in this repo is compatible up to these latest versions.
+All Cypher code in this repository is compatible up to these latest versions.
 For the latest compatibility documentation, see the relevant official manuals.
+All graph algorithms were executed in .stream mode which produces results but does not write to nor makes any changes to the dbms.

 Neo4j Enterprise v.4.3.5 - 4.4.7  bundled with Cypher Query Language (see [Cypher Manual](https://neo4j.com/docs/cypher-manual/current/))